 Disc and Drum Brake Restoration

 Even when in top working condition, a classic car's brakes are inferior to any modern brake system.
-So it's important to have them in top working condition for your old car to stop safely.
+So it's important to have them in peak condition for your old car to stop safely.

 Steel Lines